leafiny/e2e-cypress/README.md

 Leafiny e2e tests.
 Tests will be added over time.

+Tests are written on the Leafiny [sample data](https://github.com/leafiny/sample-data) with the default theme.

 # Installation

 First, install Cypress in the root of the Leafiny project: